Triangulation of refined families: Global triangulation of refined families

-\begin{lemma} Let $\alpha\in\OO(Y)^\times$.
-Suppose that $Y_{fs}=Y$ with respect to the pair $(V_Y,\alpha)$.
-If $\pi: Y'\ra Y$ is a proper birational morphism with $Y'$ reduced, then the finite slope subspace of $Y'$ with respect to $(V_{Y'},\pi^{*}\alpha)$ is $Y'$ itself. \end{lemma} \begin{proof} It is clear that $Y'$ satisfies Definition \ref{def:fs-space}(2).
-Furthermore, since $\pi$ is birational and $Y'$ is reduced, we get that $Y'$ also satisfies Definition \ref{def:fs-space}(1). \end{proof}
+\begin{lemma} Keep notations as above.
+Suppose that the Sen polynomial for $V_Y$ has no constant term, and that $Y_{fs}=Y$ with respect to the pair $(V_Y,\alpha)$ for some $\alpha\in\OO(Y)^\times$.
+If $\pi: Y'\ra Y$ is a proper birational morphism with $Y'$ reduced, the finite slope subspace of $Y'$ with respect to $(\pi^{*}\alpha, V_{Y'})$ is $Y'$ itself. \end{lemma} \begin{proof} It is clear that $Y'$ satisfies Definition \ref{def:fs-space}(2).
+Furthermore, since $\pi$ is birational and $Y'$ is reduced, we also deduce that $Y'$ satisfies Definition \ref{def:fs-space}(1). \end{proof}